London's newest train link – the Elizabeth Line – is an engineering marvel. From Reading in Berkshire through

 Brick Lane, and the City of London itself.

 As part of D&D Group, you'd expect the food offering to be pretty good here, and the South Place Hotel, in the heart of the City of London, doesn't disappoint.
-Not only does it have an excellent and very busy restaurant on its ground floor, but it also boasts no less than five convivial bars, including an outside terrace bar.
-It also has 80 comfortable and well-equipped, lots of dog-friendly rooms, as well as a gym, sauna and steam room – and a fleet of bikes if you fancy getting around on two wheels.
+Not only does it have an excellent and very busy restaurant on its ground floor, but it also boasts no less than five convivial bars, including an outside terrace.
+It also has 80 comfortable and well-equipped rooms (some are dog-friendly), as well as a gym, sauna and steam room – and a fleet of bikes if you fancy getting around on two wheels.

 Featuring a lobby decked out with polished concrete columns, exposed brick and red velvet chairs, The Hoxton combines Shoreditch chic with home comforts.
-The hotel’s 205 rooms are excellently well-equipped, and prices include a Pret breakfast delivered to your door in the morning and free wifi.
-Midweek rates are surprisingly low, so it's a great option for a central-London location on a tighter budget.
-You can eat onsite at the American-style Hoxton Grill restaurant too.
+The hotel’s 205 rooms are excellently well-equipped, and prices include a Pret breakfast delivered to your door in the morning and free WiFi.
+Midweek rates are surprisingly low, so it's a great option for a central London location on a tighter budget.
+You can eat onsite at the American-style Hoxton Grill or Peruvian Llama Inn, too.

 Stratford